UN-GCPDS/qt-material/docs/source/index.rst

 PySide Material
 ===============

-This is another stylesheet for PySide, this time looks like Material.
+This is another stylesheet for PySide, this time looks like Material Design.

 There is some custom dark themes: